-Ashtanga yoga, or as it is also referred to, Ashtanga Vinyasa yoga, is considered one of the traditional yogas as it’s roots can be traced back to Indian tradition.
+Ashtanga yoga practice, also referred to as Ashtanga Vinyasa yoga, is considered one of the traditional yogas as it’s roots can be traced back to Indian tradition.
 It was founded by K. Pattabhi Jois, and his students have since infiltrated the corners of the globe teaching his yoga philosophy and methodology.
 Ashtanga literally means “eight-limb yoga” and the grounds come from The Yoga Sutras as outlined by Patanjali.
 It’s an energetic and focused yoga that takes dedication to master properly.
-Although, at the basic level is suitable for everyone, and it has many benefits that go far beyond just physical.
+Although, at the basic level it is suitable for everyone and has many benefits that go far beyond just physical.

 Ashtanga yoga was founded by K. Pattabhi Jois, a name now recognised around the world, who dedicated his entire life to practicing and teaching yoga.

-Born in 1915, he was the son of a priest and astrologer, so he was introduced at a very early age to Sanskrit and rituals, although his family had no interest in the practice or theory of yoga.
+Born in 1915, Jois was the son of a priest and astrologer.
+He was introduced at a very early age to Sanskrit and rituals, although his family had no interest in the practice or theory of yoga.

 At age 12, Jois saw a yoga demonstration by T. Krishnamacharya and enlisted to become his student the very next day.
 He practiced every day with Krishnamacharya before school, unknown to his parents.